-Artificial tanning is very popular these days, but it can be harmful to your health.
-Especially when you're young, it increases your risk of getting skin cancer.
-Quebec law limits who can go to tanning salons.
+Artificial tanning is very popular these days, but it can be harmful to people’s health.
+When young people use artificial tanning, it increases their risk of getting skin cancer.
+For this reason, Quebec law limits who can go to tanning salons.

-If you go to a tanning salon, you might be asked to show ID to prove you're at least 18 years old.
+Owners can ask customers to show their ID to prove that they are at least 18 years old.

-Important!
 These restrictions don’t apply to private health facilities or specialized medical centres.
-If you need special treatment for your skin, your doctor can use ultraviolet (UV) equipment on you, even if you're under 18.
+Doctors can use ultraviolet (UV) equipment on people who need special treatments for their skin, even if they are under 18.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.